Thermay-Robotics/colorSensor/README.md

 ## Use It
 To use this code on your computer.
-First upload the code in file colorSensor.ino the the OpenCR card.
+First upload the code in file colorSensor.ino the the OpenCR board.

-Then, run on your computer :
+Then, run the following lines on your computer. /dev/ttyACM0 is the port where the board is connected, it may change on your computer.
 ```
 roscore